engin100/950/labs/lab-7.md

 11. Route all traces except the ground traces.
 We will route those later to our polygon pour ground plane, which we make last.

 12. When routing, you may notice obvious conflicts (lots of traces need to cross).
 You can play with the design by rotating components, moving components, or rearranging your components to ease these conflicts.
-You may have to do this a few times, so when you place a trace the first time, don't think of it as the final time - think of this as a sketch that you are refining as you go.  **It is ok (and expected!) to delete traces, move things and retrace!**
+You may have to do this a few times, so when you place a trace the first time, don't think of it as the final time - think of this as a sketch that you are refining as you go.  **It is ok (and expected!) to delete traces, move things and retrace!** Use both layers of the board to trace!
+Remember that through hole components are connected on both sides of the board, so you can trace on either side!

 13. You can use Vias to have a trace go from the top layer to the bottom layer or bottom to the top layer.
 You can use this technique when you have to cross another trace.
 Most trace crossings can be avoided with some thinking about placement of components, orientation of the different components, or tracing using different routes.
-Routes should not be too long, though!
-Don't have super long traces to avoid crossing.
+Routes should not be too long, though! **Don't have super long traces to avoid crossing.**

 14. When placing a Via, you have to assign it to a "Net".
 For example, if you want to ground a surface mount pad, create a Via (place -> Via), double click on it (to get to Properties, and then select the net "GND".
 Now, Altium knows that it should be grounded.

 15. You can place labels (technically, you Place -> String) on your PCB to help you remember things.
 Because LEDs are directional, you may want to indicate which sides are positive by adding a "+" label near the high voltage side.
-Labels are good.  **You should label your board with your team number and name** as well as the date and your names if you would like.
+Labels are good.  **You MUST label your board with your team number and name** as well as the date and your names if you would like.

 16. Pour a ground plane.
 Using the menu at the bottom of the PCB, select the bottom layer and cover it with a polygon pour.
 Once you put the polygon pour, open the properties, change the Net to "GND" and click on the "Repour".
 All of your grounded vias will be connected to the ground plane! **If you add new items to your PCB, you will need to repour your polygon pour.**  You may have to do this multiple times if you end up changing things over and over.